 In November of 2015, ARM investigators entered into Jaipur, India, to document the well sought after destination known for its extravagant elephant rides offered as tourist attractions and transportation.

-India’s capital and largest city in the state of Rajasthan ( Northern India), it has become a gateway for a vast number of people through due to it relative closeness to New Delhi and other popular Indian states.
+India’s capital and largest city in the state of Rajasthan ( Northern India) has become a gateway for a vast number of people due to its relative closeness to New Delhi and other popular Indian States.

 Working elephant programs have proven to be extremely profitable in Jaipur especially, and generate so much attention that the Rajasthan state government has taken over its administration.
 The Captive elephants, enslaved to work for years for giving rides, for amusement, and ceremonies, are abused in the process, which is a violation of Indian animal-protection laws.
 Unfortunately, high demand equals an increase in the enslavement of more and more elephants.

 As these attractions and rides are becoming more popular, elephants are being forced to carry up to 900 visitors per day, and often, multiple people on their back per ride.
 The death rate among these captured elephants has been accelerating at an alarming rate due to being overworked, shackled, stabbed, pierced, and wounded during embellishment and abuse.
 Herders are aggressive towards the elephants and beat them into submission.
 During the summer, the abuse worsens as they withstand the extreme heat of the sun all day.

 When not waiting for flocking tourists lining up to ride them, the elephants spend hours bound to cold concrete floors by iron ankuses’ sticks’ used for grounding, restrained using chains and hobbles riddled with spikes which dig into the elephant’s legs.